Vitamin C as Chemotherapy for Cancer Patients(1997)

 Intravenous Ascorbate as a Chemotherapeutic and Biologic Response Modifying Agent

-by The Center for the Improvement of Human Functioning, International, Inc., Bio-Communications Research Institute.
+by The Center for the Improvement of Human Functioning, International, Inc., Bio-Communications Research Institute (now known as the Riordan Clinic).
 Reprinted with permission.

-For over 15 years we have studied high dose intravenous ascorbic acid (IAA) as an adjunctive therapy for cancer patients.
+For over 15 years (written as of 1997) we have studied high dose intravenous ascorbic acid (IAA) as an adjunctive therapy for cancer patients.
 Initially, doses of 15 g per infusion were used, once or twice per week.
 These doses improved patient's sense of well being, reduced pain, and in many cases prolonged life beyond prognostications of oncologists.

 Twelve years ago, we used infusions of 30 grams of intravenous ascorbic acid, twice per week, and found that metastatic lesions in the lung and liver of a man with a primary renal cell carcinoma disappeared in a matter of weeks (1).
 At that time we believed IAA was useful for patients with cancer solely through two biological response modifier mechanisms: increased production of extracellular collagen ("walling off' the tumor as proposed by Cameron and Pauling) and enhancement of immune function.
 We subsequently reported a case of resolution of bone metastases in a patient with primary breast cancer (1A) using infusions of 100 grams, once or twice per week (2).